 For more information on the National Estuarine Research Reserve System education priorities, go to: http://nerrs.noaa.gov/Education.aspx

 Come explore the amazing natural world of the Great Bay Estuary!
 We invite you and your class to delve "hands-first" into an interactive experience that will broaden your students' understanding of the natural and cultural history of the region.
-There is a $3.00 per student charge for our school programs.
+There is a $4.00 per student charge for our school programs and $4.00 per parent chaperone.

 We offer both Fall Cultural History (September to October) and Spring Natural History (April to June) field trips led by trained volunteer educators and Center staff.
 While our programs, detailed below, target 3rd-5th grade students, we can also accommodate older and younger students.
 Up to 72 students with chaperones can attend each session, and sessions are 2½ to 3 hours long.
 Most activities are held outdoors at the Center rain or shine.
 Reservations are required several months in advance and programs fill quickly.
 Please call the Center for details.